Betty Kuntiwa Pumani

 Betty Kuntiwa Pumani is an Aboriginal Australian artist from Anangu Pitjantjatjara Yankunytjatjara in South Australia.
-Her paintings have won several awards, including the National Aboriginal & Torres Strait Islander Art Award (NATSIAA) and the 2017 Wynne Prize for landscape art.
+Her paintings have won several awards, including the National Aboriginal & Torres Strait Islander Art Award and the 2017 Wynne Prize for landscape art.

-Pumani is one of the traditional owners (nguraritja) of the Indigenous Protected Area of Antara, which is located south of the Everard Ranges.
-She is one of several Antara artists who live and show their work in Mimili, South Australia, including her late mother Kunmanara (Milatjari) Pumani and her daughter Josina Nyarpingku Pumani.
+Pumani is one of the traditional owners of the Indigenous Protected Area of Antara, which is located south of the Everard Ranges.
+She is one of several Antara artists who live and show their work in Mimili, South Australia, including her mother Kunmanara (Milatjari) Pumani and her daughter Josina Nyarpingku Pumani.

 Biography

 Pumani was born in 1963 near Perentie Bore, South Australia, about 30 km from Mimili Community.
 At Mimili she worked at the store, then at the clinic as a traditional healer.
 She later became a teacher at the local school.

 In 2007 she began painting at the Mimili Maku Art Centre.

-Her works
+Works

-Betty paints Antara, her mother's country.
+Pumani paints Antara, her mother's country.
 The paintings map its significance and tell its stories.
 Using a restricted palette she represents the strength of Anangu connection to country.
 She is being increasingly recognised for her use of vibrant reds and contrasting whites and her large scale compositions.